pokt-network/docs/paths/node-runner/zero-to-node/pocket-config.md

 When you start a Pocket node for the first time, it will need to find other nodes (peers) to connect with.
 To do that we use a file named `genesis.json` with details about peers the node should connect to get on the network.

-To create a json file with the genesis information:
+To create a JSON file with the genesis information:

 1. Change to the `.pocket/config` directory:
     ```bash